The business benefits of transformational leadership

 Transformational leaders help people perform in ways that create meaningful change.
 They also help prepare their staff to respond to any uncertainty with innovation and courage.
 Agility is key to this leadership style – the transformational leader must change their work processes from time to time in order to grow and shape their future.

-The four elements of transformational leadership
+The 4 elements of transformational leadership

 Are leaders born or made?
 Can someone become a transformational leader if they don’t feel they have leadership traits and qualities?